-Rumored Talks in ILA Dockworkers Strike as Vessels Choose to “Wait it Out”
+Tentative Agreement in ILA Strike as Vessels Choose to “Wait it Out”

-As the strike by the International Longshoremen’s Association entered its third day suspending operations at 36 U.S. East and Gulf Coast container and RoRo ports, there were signals of possible behinds-the-scenes movement while the pressure continued to grow on both sides to resolve the dispute.
-Possibly encouraged by the rumors of movement, carriers appear to be letting vessels pile up outside the ports.
+Late on the third day of the International Longshoremen’s Association strike that suspending operations at 36 U.S. East and Gulf Coast container and RoRo ports, a tentative agreement was reached settling the wage dispute but leaving the other elements open for negotiation.
+The agreement to restart port operations came as pressure continued to grow on both sides to resolve the dispute.
+Possibly encouraged by the rumors of movement, carriers let vessels pile up outside the ports.

-Both sides in the strike appear surprised by the vitriolic response with massive negative media and social media responses and comments vilifying union leadership and the CEOs of the shipping companies.
-At the same time, the pressure continues to build from industry and political leaders.
+Earlier in the day, both sides in the strike appeared surprised by the vitriolic response with massive negative media and social media responses and comments vilifying union leadership and the CEOs of the shipping companies.
+At the same time, the pressure continued to build from industry and political leaders.
 The Biden administration came out strongly in favor of the ILA pressing the employers represented by the U.S. Maritime Alliance to raise its wage offer.

 With rumors swirling in the industry reporters asked President Joe Biden about what was being done.
 Acting Labor Secretary Julie Su has said she is spending many hours on the telephone and in meetings with the ILA acknowledging she had been “opening doors.”